chirpley/docs/docs/source/asbrand.rst

   Click on the "Send Invite" button to invite the influencers.

-After you've send out the invites, the matching influencers will receive the invitations in their mailbox and as an on-platform notification.
+After you've sent out the invites, the matching influencers will receive the invitations in their mailbox and as an on-platform notification.
 The all the cards have the status "invited"

 At this point all you need to do is wait until the budget of the service is filled with accepted deals.